purescript/package-sets/README.md

 With `spago` the package-set address is specified in the `upstream` variable of your local `packages.dhall`, which will usually import a remote `packages.dhall`, e.g. the one from this repo.

-You can change the package-set version you are using by just pointing the `upstream` to a different location, and running `spago freeze` afterwards (see [its readme][spago] for more info about this)
+You can change the package-set version you are using by running `spago upgrade-set`, or if you want to point to a particular version, `spago upgrade-set --tag <tag>`.

 ## How do I use `package-sets` with Psc Package?